 The Company's credit facilities with Wells Fargo provide a source of financing for its working capital requirements.
 The Company's credit facilities bear interest at either a floating rate equal to the prime rate or a floating rate equal to the prime rate plus a pre-determined spread.
 At the Company's option, it could also borrow at a LIBOR rate plus a pre-determined spread.
-As of August 4, 2007, the Company had no borrowings outstanding under its credit facilities.
+As of November 3, 2007, the Company had borrowings of \$108.9 million outstanding under its credit facilities.
+In the Company's Quarterly Report on Form 10-Q for the period ended August 4, 2007, the Company erroneously stated in Item 3, Quantitative and Qualitative Disclosures about Market Risk, that the Company had no borrowings as of August 4, 2007.
+As noted elsewhere in that report, the Company in fact had borrowings of approximately \$72.2 million as of August 4, 2007.

 Assets and liabilities outside the United States are primarily located in Canada and Hong Kong.
-The Company's investment in foreign subsidiaries with a functional currency other than the U.S. dollar are generally considered long-term.
+The Company's investments in foreign subsidiaries with a functional currency other than the U.S. dollar are generally considered long-term.
 The Company generally does not hedge these net investments.
-As of August 4, 2007, the Company is not a party to any derivative financial instruments.
+As of November 3, 2007, the Company is not a party to any derivative financial instruments.

-As of August 4, 2007, the Company had approximately \$59.7 million of its cash and investment balances held in foreign countries, of which approximately \$23.4 million was in Canada and approximately \$36.3 million in Hong Kong.
+As of November 3, 2007, the Company had approximately \$93.1 million of its cash and investment balances held in foreign countries, of which approximately \$42.9 million was in Canada and approximately \$50.2 million in Hong Kong.
 While the Company does not have substantial financial assets in China, it imports a large percentage of its merchandise from that country.
 Consequently, any significant or sudden change in China's political, foreign trade, financial, banking or currency policies and practices could have a material adverse impact on the Company's financial position or results of operations.

 In addition to the Company's Asian operations, the Company has a growing business in Canada.
 While currency rates with the Canadian dollar have generally moved in the Company's favor, there can be no guarantee that this will continue or that the exchange rate will not move against the Company.
-Foreign currency fluctuations could have a material adverse effect on our business and results of operations.
+Foreign currency fluctuations could have a material adverse effect on our business and results of operation.